 We also speak about bias.
 One of the quotes we use regularly is Sir Winston Churchill’s “History is written by the victors.”
 We talk about how different people have different perspectives of the same events.

 One way we talk about bias is to do an activity on multiple perspectives.
-One issue that is regularly in the news right now is whether or not pipelines should be built.
+A regular issue in the news right now is whether or not pipelines should be built.
 It’s part of a much larger issue around the use of fossil fuels, but we managed to break it down a little bit so our students could learn how to use many perspectives to create their own opinions.
-You can try this same activity with your students.

 Every Person Matters